 6. Ride camels through the deserts of Jaisalmer

 Riding a camel across the desert plains has to be one of the most fun experiences for kids.
 Although parents be warned – riding a camel is one of THE MOST UNCOMFORTABLE modes of transport.
 But, if you can hack it, a night sleeping in the desert under the Indian stars on a multi-day camel trek, has to be one of the most magical experiences (indeed the silence will be heavenly if you’ve been travelling India for sometime).
+Or perhaps check out the camels at the Pushkar Camel Fair.

 Read more: A memorable night in a Jaisalmer Desert Camp